willywu/pokemon-game/README.md

   - We use many of the json files from this repository

 All Pokemon-related content is copyrighted by the Pokémon Company and its affiliates

+# Code Examples

+We can use https://phaser.io/examples/v3/search to search for code snippets & examples